ScotteRoberts/ScotteRoberts.github.io/src/pages/blog-posts/2019-02-23-hello-world.md

 ---
 title: 'Hello World'
 date: '2019-02-23'
+description: 'This is my first post and want to thank anyone who took the time to read what I have to write.
+I talk about' + [Talent Path](https://talentpath.com/) + 'and cool, technology-related information.'
 ---

-This is my first post and want to thank anyone who took the time to read what I have to write.
-I talk about [Talent Path](https://talentpath.com/) and cool, technology-related information.

 ## Talent Path